shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

   ![Untitled design (7)](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/2821352a-e41d-41cf-bccd-9e298f702d0f)

+### Unsubscribing:
+-  It's important to unsubscribe from an observable when you no longer need to receive its values.
+-  This prevents memory leaks and unnecessary processing.
+You can unsubscribe by calling the unsubscribe() method on the subscription object returned by the subscribe() method.
+-  You can clean up all subscriptions in onDestroy() method of the component instance.

 ### Error Handling:
 Observables can emit errors, and you can handle them using the error callback in the subscribe() method or by using error-handling operators like catchError() or retry().